open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 ## The Benefit of Sharing

-Not all ideas ought to pass the rigours of an evidence base, peer reviewed research, or meta analysis
+Not all ideas ought to pass the rigours of an evidence base, peer reviewed research, or meta analysis.
+There is benefit created beyond the mere transmission of fact in the form of narrative,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODY5ODQ4NDldfQ==
+eyJoaXN0b3J5IjpbMjU1MDg5OTExXX0=
 -->